AgustinSRG/Pokemon-Showdown-Node-Bot/commands/README.md

  - `eval` or `js` - Execute arbitrary JavaScript
  - `send` - Send anything to the server
+ - `reload [commands/config/features/laguages]` - Hotpatch source files
+ - `updategit` - Fast forward from git repo

+CommandParser developing commands

  - `ignore [user]` - Bot will ignore an user
  - `unignore [user]` - Stop ignoring an user
  - `sleep [room]` - Change the room status to `Sleeping`, to disable bot commands in a room
  - `wake [room]` - Change the room status to `Ready`, to re-enable bot  commands in a room
  - `status` or `roomstatus [room]` - Show the current status.
 Abbreviations: [c - chat, b - battle][r - ready, s - sleeping][Bot group][p - public, h - hidden].
 Example: crup = chat, ready, user, private

- - `reload [commands/config/features/laguages]` - Hotpatch source files
- - `updategit` - Fast forward from git repo
+Commands for terminating the process (for restarting the bot)

+ - `lockdown` - Set lockdown mode, use `endlockdown` to revert it
- - `kill` - End the process
+ - `kill` - End the process after using lockdown
+ - `forcekill` - Kill the process

 Moderation
 ------------